Resolution™ - taking the 'fear' out of reviews

 - The review is read by one of our moderators

-- If it contains no issues it is immediately put live on your website and the reviewer is asked to copy it to Google
+- If it contains no issues the review is immediately put live on your website and the reviewer is asked, by HelpHound, automatically, to copy it to Google

-- If it contains a comment you would wish to address pre-publication, or is potentially misleading or inaccurate, our moderator will send it to you (whilst simultaneously telling the reviewer that it has been forwarded to you for comment)
+- If it contains a comment that is potentially misleading or inaccurate, our moderator will send it to you (whilst simultaneously telling the reviewer that it has been forwarded to you)

 - At the end of the Resolution process, when our moderators see that the 'conversation' has been concluded, we invite the reviewer to post their final review

 No consumer wants to read inaccurate and/or misleading reviews.
 If those reviews do harm to the business, which they will, no-one benefits.
-It is an anomaly yet to be resolved that a scoring system - like the Google 1 - 5 star scoring system - does not take into account inaccurate reviews: we are often contacted by businesses that are failing the Google filter because of this.
+It is an anomaly yet to be resolved that a scoring system - like the Google 1 - 5 stars - does not take into account inaccurate reviews: in theory - and quite often in practice - a business can have a terrible Google score as a result of half a dozen completely unfair and/or inaccurate reviews (we are often contacted by businesses that are failing the Google filter because of this).

-This works very effectively: your customer welcomes the mechanism with open arms - as a non-confrontational way to correct any misleading or inaccurate content in their review and to air and resolve any issues they may have brought to your attention.
+This works very effectively: your customer welcomes the mechanism with open arms - as a non-confrontational way to correct any misleading or inaccurate content in their review.

 A Case History